BrunoKaiser/IDIV/programms/SQLtoCSVforLua/readme_SQLtoCSVforLua.txt

 6.1 Excel_VBA_SQL_LuaCOM.lua

 This script executes a SQL statement with ADODB.Connection with LuaCOM and writes the SQL statement in a text file

+6.2 Excel_VBA_SQL_LuaCOM_functional.lua

+This script executes SQL statements with ADODB.Connection with LuaCOM and writes the SQL statements in a text file